Shenmue (video game): Legacy

 In 2011, Empire wrote that "the digital environment created by Shenmue was revolutionary at the time ...
 Even by today's standards, its rich and affectionate vision of urban Japan is inspiring."
 In his 2010 book 1001 Video Games You Must Play Before You Die, David McCarthy wrote of Shenmue's "paradigmatic impact on the entire video game industry".
 According to McCarthy, while it appears "crude and blocky" compared to modern games, Shenmue "recreated the real world with ... attention to detail that has never been rivaled".
 In a 2014 retrospective, Edge wrote that "some were entranced by the game's abounding atmosphere and visual detail.
 Others left frozen by clumpy interaction with an unthreatening, almost rustic world ... where they'd wander the districts of Yokosuka while asking unusual questions to pensioners and hairdressers."
 In the same year, The Guardian wrote: "[Shenmues] pacing might be glacial compared to the rollercoaster tempo of Uncharted, but slowing things down allows for a greater appreciation of everything that Suzuki and Sega's AM2 department achieved here ...
 How everything is held together remains quite exquisite, under the closest scrutiny, even by 2014 standards."

 Reviews of the HD ports of Shenmue in 2018 were less positive.
 Destructoids Peter Glagowski wrote that Shenmue had "interesting concepts that are marred by poor execution", and criticized the combat and slow pacing.
 He concluded: "This open-world design was truly original and fascinating in 1999, but there really wasn't a need to include half of the features that Shenmue has."
-The Escapist critic Ben "Yahtzee" Croshaw disliked the "relentless" and "frenetic" combat, and felt that the open world lacked content between key story moments.
+The Escapist critic Yahtzee Croshaw disliked the "relentless" and "frenetic" combat, and felt that the open world lacked content between key story moments.
 The critic James Stephanie Sterling wrote that "Shenmue is dreadful [...]
 Maybe at the turn of the millennium when this game was worth a shit it could get away with being bold, but boldness is no excuse for wasting the player's time, having absolutely no respect for the audience or its patience, and generally expecting people to make their own fun in a game that doesn't really give all that many tools to have fun with."